Olympics Go! Paris 2024: Gameplay

 Olympics Go!
 Paris 2024 features elements of city-building games and sports games.
 The city-building portion of the game tasks players with developing properties around venues in Paris to boost visitor attendance at the Olympic sporting events.
 The sporting portion of the game features twelve events, and players can compete to reach a global leaderboard.
 The twelve sports featured in the game are archery, artistic gymnastics, athletics, basketball, breaking, cycling, fencing, golf, rowing, shooting, skateboarding, and swimming.
 Each sport has four levels of difficulty.
 The sports can also be played in either single-player mode or multiplayer mode, either in person or over the Internet.

-The game is free-to-play, but includes a virtual shop where points can purchased to be spent on in-game upgrades.
+The game is free-to-play, but includes a virtual shop where points can purchased through microtransactions to be spent on in-game upgrades.
 The video game also features non-fungible token integration, with players being able to claim an "officially licensed, commemorative Paris 2024 NFT Digital Pin".